louissxu/cs50web-flack/README.md

 # Flack

 A poor clone of Slack.
-Built with Python, Flask, Socket.io and JS.
-Hosted on Heroku.\
+Built with Python, Flask, Socket.IO and JS.
+[Hosted on Heroku here.](https://fierce-headland-38432.herokuapp.com/)\
-Check it out [here.](https://fierce-headland-38432.herokuapp.com/) Dyno restarts after period of inactivity and loses saved state.
+Dyno restarts after period of inactivity and loses saved state.
 State populated on server start with dummy channel names and a little bit of chatter.

 As per project hints.
 No SQL database used.
 Therefore:
 * Display name and last channel visited stored client side.